Understanding and Detecting Hateful Content using Contrastive Learning: Methodology

-Having constructed a ground truth dataset of Antisemitic and Islamophobic imagery, we then find the best performing cosine similarity threshold.
+As a result, our initial ground truth dataset of Antisemitic and Islamophobic imagery includes 291 (14.55\%) hateful images: 239 (82.13\%) of them are Antisemitic and 52 (17.87\%) are Islamophobic.\revisioncomment{R2.18} Having constructed an initial ground truth dataset of Antisemitic and Islamophobic imagery, we then find the best performing cosine similarity threshold.
 We vary the cosine similarity threshold, and we treat each image as Antisemitic/Islamophobic (depending on the phrase used for the comparison) if the cosine similarity between the phrase and the image is above the threshold.
 Then, we calculate the accuracy, precision, recall, and F1 score, for each of the ten phrases.
 We report the average performance across all phrases and the standard deviation (as the area) in Fig.~\ref{fig:metrics_image_annotation}.
-We observe that the model performs best with a cosine similarity threshold of 0.3 as we achieve a 0.84, 0.47, 0.80, 0.58 for accuracy, precision, recall, and f1 score, respectively.
-Indeed, the 0.3 threshold is also used by previous work by~\citet{schuhmann2021laion} that inspected CLIP's cosine similarities between text and images and determined that 0.3 is a suitable threshold.
+We observe that the model performs best with a cosine similarity threshold of 0.3 as we achieve a 0.84, 0.47, 0.80, 0.58 for accuracy, precision, recall, and F1 score, respectively. \revisioncomment{R2.8} Indeed, the 0.3 threshold is also used by previous work by~\citet{schuhmann2021laion} that inspected CLIP's cosine similarities between text and images and determined that 0.3 is a suitable threshold.

-Finally, to construct our Antisemitic/Islamophobic image dataset (\emph{Visual} dataset), we extract all images that have a cosine similarity of 0.3 or higher with any of the Antisemitic/Islamophobic text phrases.
-We label each image as Antisemitic or Islamophobic depending on whether the textual phrase is Antisemitic or Islamophobic.
+To construct our initial Antisemitic/Islamophobic image dataset, we extract all images that have a cosine similarity of 0.3 or higher with any of the Antisemitic/Islamophobic text phrases.
+We label each image as likely Antisemitic or likely Islamophobic depending on whether the textual phrase is Antisemitic or Islamophobic.
 To identify unique images, we use the Perceptual Hashing (pHash) algorithm~\cite{Monga2006PerceptualIH} that calculates a fingerprint for each image in such a way that any two images that look similar to the human eye map have minor differences in their hashes.
 Similar to the Textual dataset, we remove all images labeled as both Antisemitic and Islamophobic (3,325 images), mainly because our manual inspections indicate that most of them are noise.
-Overall, we find 69,610 Antisemitic and 22,519 Islamophobic images that are shared in 472,048 and 101,465 posts, respectively (see Table~\ref{tab:number_posts_both_datasets}).
+Overall, we find 69,610 likely Antisemitic and 22,519 likely Islamophobic images that are shared in 472,048 and 101,465 posts, respectively.